 Each type requires a slightly different website migration plan, but all share one core rule: no URLs should disappear without a mapped redirect.

-Use this website migration checklist to avoid the most common mistakes.
+Use this site migration checklist to avoid the most common launch failures.

 Pre-migration